How to Make Ringtones for an iPhone

 Now, click the View tab, uncheck the box beside Hide extensions for known file types, and click the Apply button at the bottom of the window.
 Now you should be able to see and edit the file extension.

-Psssssst : Question: How to clean gunk out of iphone speaker?
+Psssssst : How to clean jet black iphone 7?

 how to make ringtones for an iPhone